-The SQL Query builder or designer makes the developer’s life easy to design the SQL Query.
-If you don’t know how to write the Queries, find it difficult to perform sorting, grouping, and join operations.
-Or, if you find it challenging to design the complex Queries, then use this SQL Query builder to design your aspired ones using a Graphical User Interface.
+The SQL Query builder or designer makes the developer’s life easy to design the Query.
+However, if you don’t know how to write the Queries, find it challenging to perform sorting, grouping, and join operations.
+Or, if you find it challenging to design complex SQL Queries, use this builder to design your aspired ones using a Graphical User Interface.

 SQL Query Builder Example

-Before we start using this easy SQL query designer or builder, we have to select the Database.
+Before we start using this easy query designer or builder, we must select the SQL Database.

 Right-click on the empty space on this window will open the context menu.
 Please select the Design Query in Editor… option from it.

-- Diagram Pane: This pane is used to select the tables, views, or functions.
-The Query designer will automatically join the tables as per the database relations.
+- Diagram Pane: This pane selects the tables, views, or functions.
+The GUI will automatically join the tables as per the database relations.
 After selecting the required tables, we can choose the columns needed by checkmark those columns.

-- Grid Pane: All the selected columns will display in this panes.
-This query designer pane is handy to apply sorting (ORDER BY ASC and ORDER BY DESC) and also grouping the column names (GROUPING Statement)
+- Grid Pane: All the selected columns will display in these panes.
+This section is handy for applying sorting (ORDER BY ASC and ORDER BY DESC) and also grouping the column names (GROUPING Statement)

-- SQL Pane: SQL Query designer will automatically create statements for us in this pane.
+- Query Pane: The SQL designer will automatically create statements for us in this pane.

-Right-click on the SQL query designer Diagram Pane and choose Add Table.. option to add the needed table.
+Right-click on the SQL query designer Diagram Pane and choose to Add Table.. option to add the needed table to the builder.

 From the below screenshot, you can observe that we selected the DimCustomers table.

-Let us add one more table (FactInternetSales) as well to show the SQL Joins.
+Let us add one more table (FactInternetSales) as well to show the Joins.

-In this SQL query builder example, we chose the First Name, Last Name, Education, Occupation, Yearly Income, Sales Amount, Tax Amount and Orders Quantity columns from two tables
+In this SQL query builder or designer example, we chose the First Name, Last Name, Education, Occupation, Yearly Income, Sales Amount, Tax Amount, and Orders Quantity columns from two tables.

-The Alias column in Grid Pane is used to apply Alias functionality.
-Within the SQL Query designer Grid Pane, Please change the Column names as per your requirement.
+The Alias column in Grid Pane helps to apply the Alias functionality.
+Within the designer Grid Pane, Please change the Column names as per your requirement.

-Sort Type property in Grid is used to apply for SQL ORDER BY functionality.
-Within the Grid Pane of SQL Query designer, Please change the Sort Type to Ascending or Descending.
+Sort Type property in Grid allows applying for ORDER BY functionality.
+Please change the Sort Type within the Grid Pane to Ascending or Descending.